Compass/compass/doc-src/content/help/tutorials/spriting/customization-options.markdown

 ### Options per Sprite Map

-When constructing the sprite map, the entire sprite map and it's associated stylesheet can be configured in the following ways.
+When constructing the sprite map, the entire sprite map and its associated stylesheet can be configured in the following ways.
 Each option is specified by setting a [configuration variable](/help/tutorials/configurable-variables/) before importing the sprite.
 The variables are named according to the name of the folder containing the sprites.
 In the examples below